 Talk to Your Contractor

-Home renovations are supposed to involve some hazards and risks.
-Best way to ensure kid’s safety is to section off the areas and create a no-go zone where only family is allowed to enter but the crew cannot.
-Keep children and pets far from a work-zone threat.
-Build boundaries around the construction site.
-Make sure kids know that this yellow tape area is off the limits, but if your kids are curious, maybe it’s better to use hanging plastic sheeting or child-safety sturdy gates to completely cordon off the working site.
+Home renovations may involve some hazards and risks.
+The best way to ensure kids’ safety is to section off the areas and create a no-go zone where only family is allowed to enter but the renovation crew can’t.
+Keep children and pets far from the work-zone area.
+Build boundaries around the construction/renovation site with yellow tape.
+Make sure children know that this yellow tape area is off-limits, but if your kids are curious, maybe it’s better to use hanging plastic sheeting or child-safety sturdy gates to completely corner off the working site.
 Teach your kids to avoid touching the building tools and materials.
 There are dangers associated with almost all tools.
-Therefore, ask your contractors to take care of their tools and avoid accidentally leaving tools here and there, particularly those items that pose a serious threat like saws and utility knives.
+Therefore, ask your contractors to take care of their tools and avoid accidentally leaving tools around the house, particularly those items that pose a serious threat like saws and utility knives.

 Likewise, you should designate a safe place for pets too.
-Build gates where possible and if not, be certain to keep them in a safe zone whether be a familiar closed room, catio, crate, fenced dog run, or backyard.
+Build gates where possible and if not, be certain to keep them in a safe zone whether be a familiar closed room, crate, fenced dog run, or backyard.
 Another option is to block the pet’s view of the work.
 Even, if the working zone is shut off, never leave the pets at home unsupervised.
-For days when more hazardous and risky work is likely to happen, then it’s better to walk out with the family for the day.
+For days when more hazardous and risky work is likely to happen, take the family out of the house for the day.

 Maintain Your Routine

 With all the changes going on, it is still possible to maintain regular activities.
 The fact that kids and pets need to adapt to the changing environment is important.
 Find alternative ways to keep their usual tasks running.
 While home remodeling, stick to child’s feeding schedules, be sure to provide their favorite toys and keep up with the pet’s normal exercise routine.
 The reason both children and pets like having a routine because it makes them feel secure.